 We couldn’t get enough of the Indian spices, and we’re sure you’ll love them too on your Delhi in a day tour!

 If you’re one day in Delhi itinerary ends up on a weekend, then we recommend heading out to experience the Delhi nightlife.

 We are not party goers at all when we travel, but after speaking to some friends at our accommodation we thought why not give it a go.

 It was such a random experience, but we ended up dancing to Punjabi music until the early hours.
-Don’t ask us where we ended up, but it was an evening of laughs and certainly rounded off the madness of exploring Delhi in a day.
+Don’t ask us where, but it was an evening of laughs and certainly rounded off the madness of exploring Delhi in a day.